syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 ![](images/centerButtonCaption.png)

-## Add any View
+## Add any view

-SfRadialMenu allows us to give customized view to its CenterButton.
-And we can accomplish this by using the property `CenterButtonView`.
+Radial Menu allows you to give customized view to its CenterButton.
+You can accomplish this by using the property `CenterButtonView`.

 {% tabs %}